Julien Royer

 Julien Royer (born 1 September 1982) is a French chef and restaurant owner.
 He is the Chef-owner of Odette in Singapore and Louise in Hong Kong. in 2019, Odette was awarded the highest distinction of 3 Michelin stars by the Michelin guide.
 Royer was born in Cantal, Central France to fourth-generation farmers.

 Early career

 As a teenager, Royer's first job in the food industry was working for Michel Bras at Restaurant Bras in Laguiole, France.
 Later on, he moved to Durtol, a commune in Auvergne, Central France, where he worked for Les Maîtres Cuisiniers de France association member, Bernard Andrieux.
 In 2008, Royer moved to Singapore, where he served as Chef de cuisine at Brasserie Les Saveurs at the St Regis Hotel.
 In 2011, Royer served as Chef de cuisine at JAAN at Swissôtel The Stamford for 4 years before leaving to becoming Chef-owner of Odette in 2015.

 Restaurants owned and/or operated by Royer

 Odette

-Odette is a three Michelin star restaurant owned and operated by Royer in collaboration with The Lo & Behold Group.
+Odette is a three Michelin star modern French restaurant owned and operated by Royer in collaboration with The Lo & Behold Group.
 The restaurant is located within the National Gallery Singapore.
 It opened in 2015 and was Royer's first solo restaurant.